rajasegar/pnpm-mode/README.md

 ## Acknowledgements

-This repo is a rewrite of a fork of https://github.com/mojochao/pnpm-mode.
+This repo is a rewrite of https://github.com/mojochao/npm-mode
 Many thanks to Alen Gooch for his contribution.